lizhanmit/learning-notes/hive-note/hive-note.md

 One or more metastore servers run in separate processes to the Hive service.

 Better manageability and security because the database tier can be completely firewalled off, and the clients no longer need the database credentials.

+**In the real production environment, it always configures an external relational database as the Hive metastore.**

 ---